exasol/ai-lab/doc/user_guide/docker/docker_usage.md

   * A Docker client installed
   * A free IP port to enable accessing the Jupyter server inside the Docker container
 * The daemon machine must
-  * Run on Linux operating system
+  * Run a Linux operating system
   * Run a Docker daemon accessible from the Docker client
   * Have sufficient disk space to host the Docker image (size 1-2 GB) and run the Docker container